 Parameter Description ATM VPI Virtual Path Identifier.
 The valid range is from 0 to 255.
 VCI Virtual Circuit Identifier.
 The valid range is from 32 to 65535.
-Encapsulation Mode Select LLC or VCMUX from the drop-down list.
-QoS A class of traffic for this connection.
-UBR (Unspecified Bit Rate): The UBR service is used for applications that allow various delays and losses of packets.
+Encapsulation Select LLC or VCMUX from the drop-down list.
+QoS class A class of traffic for this connection.
+UBR ( Unspecified Bit Rate ): The UBR service is used for applications that allow various delays and losses of packets.
 It is appropriate to use the UBR service for text/data/image transfer applications, as well as messaging, distribution, retrieval, and remote terminal applications.
 UBR with PCR (Unspecified Bit Rate with Peak Cell Rate): The UBR service is used for applications that allow various delays and losses of packets.
 The Peak Cell Rate is a determining factor in how often cells are sent in an effort to minimize lag or jitter caused by traffic inconsistencies.
-When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
+When you select this value from the drop-down list, the Peak cell rate field is displayed.
 Specify a required value (in cells per second).
 CBR (Constant Bit Rate): This service is used for applications that require a constant data rate.
-It is mostly used for transferring uncompressed audio and video, e.g. videoconferencing, interactive audio (telephony), audio/video distribution (television, distance
+It is mostly used for transferring uncompressed audio and video, e.g. videoconferencing, interactive audio (telephony), audio/video distribution (television, distance education, e-shops), and retrieval (video-on demand, audio

+Parameter Description

-Parameter Description education, e-shops), and retrieval (video-on demand, audio libraries).
-When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
+libraries).
+When you select this value from the drop-down list, the Peak cell rate field is displayed.
 Specify a required value (in cells per second).

-Non Realtime VBR (Non-Real-time Variable Bit Rate): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
-When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
+Non Realtime VBR

+(Non-Real-time Variable Bit Rate): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
+When you select this value from the drop-down list, the Peak cell rate , Sustainable cell rate , and Maximum burst size fields are displayed.
 Specify required values.

+Realtime VBR

-Realtime VBR (Real-time Variable Bit Rate): This service is used for delay-sensitive applications such as real time video.
+( Real-time Variable Bit Rate ): This service is used for delay-sensitive applications such as real time video.
 The Rt-VBR provides higher network flexibility than the CBR service.
-When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
+When you select this value from the drop-down list, the Peak cell rate , Sustainable cell rate , and Maximum burst size fields are displayed.
 Specify required values.

+displayed.
+Specify required values.

-Figure 75.
+Figure 73.
 The page for creating a new Bridge connection.
 The VLAN section.